 The crude WCPO was filtered to remove suspended particles and other residues.
-The oil, which contained water and other impurities, was centrifuged at 500 rpm, and dried over sodium sulphate (Na2SO4) crystals overnight.
-Sodium sulphate (Na2SO4) forms clumps when it absorbs water, and the crystals were removed by decantation.
+The oil, which contained water and other impurities, was centrifuged at 500 rpm, and dried over sodium sulphate ( $Na_2SO_4$ ) crystals overnight.
+Sodium sulphate ( $Na_2SO_4$ ) forms clumps when it absorbs water, and the crystals were removed by decantation.
 Then the pretreated WCPO (PWCPO) was mixed with n-hexane (1:3 oil/hexane, volume ratio) to remove the remaining impurities [17].

-2.2 Production of biolubricant
+2.2 Production of Biolubricant

-The pretreated WCPO (PWCPO) has poor thermal and oxidative stability in its raw form and thus, not suitable for the production of biolubricants (25), therefore, the PWCPO oil was mixed with mineral based oil and additives (Appendix I) to produce the biolubricant.
-In order to determine the best proportion of variables (PWCPO, SN 500, and additives) that gave the optimum biolubricant with the best quality parameters, a design of experiment (Mixture Design method of Minitab 17) was carried out in two different levels and two replicates.
-The mixture was done in a conical flask at a temperature of 45°C, agitation speed of 600 rpm for 15 minutes.
-A heating mantle equipped with magnetic stirrer was used to attain a homogeneous mixture of the base oils and additives [26,27].
+The pretreated WCPO (PWCPO) had poor thermal and oxidative stability in its raw form and thus, is not suitable for the production of biolubricants [25].
+Therefore, the PWCPO oil was mixed with mineral-based oil and additives (Appendix I) to produce the biolubricant.
+To determine the best proportion of variables (PWCPO, SN 500, and additives) that gave the biolubricant with the optimum quality parameters, an experiment was designed (Mixture Design method of Minitab 17) and carried out in two different levels and two replicates.
+The mixture was done in a conical flask at a temperature of 45°C, and stirred at 600 rpm for 15 minutes.
+A heating mantle equipped with a magnetic stirrer was used to attain a homogeneous mixture of the base oil and additives [26,27].